 In addition to the services provided, attendees were entertained by ESSENCE Fashion Editor Joiee Thorpe for a fashion show featuring looks for both kids and adults.
 There were also appearances by Gabrielle Union and Mel B throughout the day.
 Everyone was encouraged to visit the ESSENCE Street Style shops to purchase books, clothing, jewelry, food, and more from black-owned businesses.

 I couldn’t end this post without sharing my look for the ESSENCE Street Style Block Party.
 I wore a Poppy Festival V-Neck romper by Aqua that I bought from Bloomingdale’s back in May.
 I wanted to wear it ALL summer and despite the “no white after Labor Day” rule, I didn’t care and just wore it.
-While it would’ve looked great in the heels, I opted to be “comfy chic” and threw on my j’ourvet painted Chuck Taylor Converses.
+While it would’ve looked great in the heels, I opted for a comfy chic style wearing my j’ourvet painted Chuck Taylor Converses.
 To accessorize, I wore my gold stacked bangles from The Pink Locket along with gold earrings gifted by my grandmother.